lukibsubekti/notifier/README.md

 - `subject`: string.
     Subject of email.
 - `payload`: object.
-    The content depends on the target template.
+    The object content depends on the target template.
 - `brevo_template`: string or number.
     Template number in Brevo.
 It can be used if the method is “brevo”.